 As discussed by the youth, more specifically non-beneficiaries, social media was an integral part of their access to information.
-As the youth advocated for better promotion of existing health services available to them, social media appeared to bridge communication mediums.
-Bull et al. (2012) conducted a cluster randomized control trial to determine whether STI prevention messages delivered via Facebook were efficacious in preventing increases in sexual behaviors at 2 and 6 months in American youth and young adults [30,31].
-This study found that the intervention increased condom use and the proportion of safe sex acts at the two-month follow-up [30,31].
-Across the world, several government programs have also used social media to promote safe sex behaviors and HIV prevention [30,31].
-For instance, the US CDC has developed a social media toolkit to promote online sexual health campaigns using Facebook, Twitter, and YouTube [32].
-As it relates to linkage to care, a systematic review and meta-analysis conducted by Cao et al. (2017) showed that HIV testing uptake increased after social media interventions, which mostly used Facebook as a social media platform [33].
-Additionally, in the studies where social media interventions were participatory, HIV testing uptake was higher in the intervention arm than in the comparison arm [33].
-Despite the low internet penetration (17%) as well as the number of social media standing at 3% of the total population in 2021, Facebook (88%) and Twitter (10%) were the most used social media in Chad [34,35].
-This growing popularity of social media provides an opportunity for HIV prevention information for youth via social media globally; however, it is important to meaningfully involve young people in delivering HIV prevention information and services, particularly considering the cultural context.
-For example, this could be done by training peers who are from the target population and have experience with both social media and community outreach, which would have great potential to expand coverage and reach [36].
+As the youth advocated for better promotion of existing health services available to them, social media appeared to bridge communication medium.
+Bull et al. (2012) conducted a cluster randomized control trial to determine whether STI prevention messages delivered via Facebook are efficacious in preventing increases in sexual behaviors at 2 and 6 months in American youth and young adults.
+The findings demonstrated increased condom use and proportion of safe sex acts at the two-month follow-up.
+Across the world, several government programs have also used social media to promote safe sex behaviors and HIV prevention.
+For instance, the US C has developed a social media toolkit to promote online sexual health campaigns using Facebook, Twitter and YouTube.
+As it relates to linkage to care, a systematic review and meta-analysis conducted by Cao et al. (2017) showed that HIV testing uptake increased after social media interventions, which mostly used Facebook as a social media platform.
+Additionally, in the studies where social media interventions were participatory, HIV testing uptake was higher in the intervention arm than the comparison arm.
+Despite the low internet penetration (17%) as well as the number of social media standing at 3% of the total population in 2021, 32 Facebook (88%) and Twitter (10%) were the most used social media in Chad.
+This growing popularity of social media provides an opportunity for HIV prevention information for youth via social me globally; however, it is important to meaningfully involve young people in delivering HIV prevention information and services, particularly to consider cultural and context specific.
+For example, this could be done by training peers that are from the target population and have experience with both social media and community outreach, which would have great potential to expand coverage and reach.